nunogoms/anxolotl-engines/README.md

 This work is part of the Anxolotl System and thesis by the name of Anxolotl - An Anxiety Companion App thesis

-<> (This work was developed by Nuno Gomes, Matilde Pato and André Lourenço from Instituto Superior de Engenharia de Lisboa - IPL)

 # Instructions